perladvent/perldotcom/content/article/_pub_2010_03_idioms-or-how-to-write-perlish-perl.md

 [MooseX::Multimethods](http://search.cpan.org/perldoc?MooseX::Multimethods),
 Perl 5's argument passing mechanism is simple: all arguments flatten into a single list accessible through `@_` (function\_parameters).
-While this simplicity is occasionally too simpleânamed parameters can be very useful at timesâit does not preclude the use of idioms to provide named parameters.
+While this simplicity is occasionally too simple—named parameters can be very useful at times—it does not preclude the use of idioms to provide named parameters.

 The list context evaluation and assignment of `@_` allows you to unpack